Skip to contents

 Value

-register_block() and register_blocks() are invoked for their side effects and return registry_entry object(s) invisibly, while unregister_blocks() returns NULL (invisibly).
-Listing via list_blocks() returns a character vector and a list of registry_entry object(s) for available_blocks().
-Finally, create_block() returns a newly instantiated block object.
+register_block() and register_blocks() are invoked for their side effects and return block_registry_entry object(s) invisibly, while unregister_blocks() returns NULL (invisibly). register_package_blocks() registers the blocks a package declares in its YAML registry (written by the block_registration_roclet()), likewise returning their entries invisibly.
+Listing via list_blocks() returns a character vector and a list of block_registry_entry object(s) for available_blocks(). create_block() returns a newly instantiated block object.
+A block's registered metadata is read with block_metadata() and the block_meta_*() accessors, and its argument specification is built and read with new_block_arg() and friends.

 Details